DaraJKong/Fractalify/README.md

 ## How to use

-Once the addon is installed, you will find it in many ways.
-The best way is to open the right side panel (N).
+Once the addon is installed, you will find it in many places.
+The best is to open the right side panel (N).
 There you will find a tab named "Fractalify" with a user-friendly interface.
 You can also access the add-on under "Object > Quick Effects > Fractalify" in the 3D Viewport.
+Once you use the operator, the redo panel will let you tweak the settings of the last fractalization.

 <img src="https://github.com/DaraJKong/Fractalify/blob/d6a403c14193a9e3ef851955d3e1ba220077f452/docs/HowToFindAddon.png" width="700" alt="Find Addon">